Natural-selection1/00__rusthension/README.md

 we have already done:
 * [comprehension](https://crates.io/crates/comprehension)
   * Not supported let variable binding
+    * (In the 2.0.0 version, it partially supports let variable binding, which can be used in the block return statement)
   * All other features are covered
 * [kt-list-comprehensions](https://crates.io/crates/kt-list-comprehensions)
   * All features are covered